dabsterindia/LABs/SSL-TLS/Obtain a Certificate from CA.md

   [no]:  yes

 Enter key password for <master02.dabsterinc.com>
-	(RETURN if same as keystore password):
+	(RETURN if same as keystore password): <it is suggested to just press enter here>
-Re-enter new password:
 ```
 By default, `keystore` uses JKS format for the keystore and truststore.